13+ years writing insurance and personal finance content

 Falsifying insurance certification

-Getting a driver’s license suspension after being convicted of various offenses — including voluntary manslaughter while operating a motor vehicle and leaving the scene of an accident
+Getting a suspended license after a conviction for various offenses — including voluntary manslaughter while operating a motor vehicle and leaving the scene of an accident

 FR-44 requirements in Virginia